-Answer: Flying Cloud models will have the Interstate SRM-24 batteries installed.
-(Optional GPL-24)
+Answer: International models will have the Interstate SRM-24 batteries installed (optional GPL-24), unless your trailer was equipped with the optional solar panel feature in which you trailer comes standard with the Lifeline GLP-24.

 5. Do you recommend using a surge protector when plugged into shore power?